Learn German Easily

 Oder: Ich gehe gerne ins Kino.

-I like going to the cinema.
+I like to go to the cinema.

 Beide Sätze haben genau die gleiche Bedeutung!